polylang/polylang/readme.txt

 * Ability to use the WooCommerce REST API (available with Polylang Pro).
 * **Access to a Premium Support for personalized assistance.**

-= Our other free plugins =
+= Switching from WPML? =

-* [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/) allows migrating from WPML to Polylang.
+* [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/) allows migrating from WPML to Polylang in a few clicks.
-* [Site Editor Classic Features](https://wordpress.org/plugins/fse-classic/) allows to use classic widgets (including the Polylang language switcher) and menus in the site editor (FSE).

 = Credits =